What is an Axial Torsion Test?

 Combined axial and torsional loading, or biaxial tests are common to metals testing, biomechanics, tissue engineering, orthopedics and composites testing applications.
+Axial torsion tests involve simultaneous axial torsional loading which may be monotonic or cyclic in nature.

-Purpose of Axial Torsion Biaxial Testing:
+What is the Purpose of Axial Torsion Biaxial Testing?

 Axial torsion tests replicate anticipated or recorded service loading conditions that involve combinations of axial or linear loading with torsional or rotary loading.
 They are also used by materials developers to characterize the behavior of materials over a wide range of loading ratios.
+Combined biaxial (axial/torsional) testing is based on an accurate simulation of the multiaxial stress states of real-world operating conditions.

 Common Axial Torsion Tests: